chhetri123/Task_Management/Readme.md

 - Frontend: `http://localhost:3000`
 - Backend: `http://localhost:8000/api/v1`

-⚠️ **Please note:** I have added the MongoDB credentials for demo purposes.
+⚠️ **Please note:** I have added the MongoDB setup credentials for demo purposes.
 These credentials might be deleted later.
 Please use them responsibly.

 ### 1. Clone the Repository